obsoletenerd/obsoletenerd.com/content/pages/links.md

 [Leonard David](https://www.leonarddavid.com) - Writing interesting articles about space for longer than I've been alive.
 Other than writing multiple physical books, he writes blog posts relentlessly on all things space-news-related.

+[Jeff Geerling](https://www.jeffgeerling.com/blog) - Quite the famous nerd these days, and still keeps a very well written blog parallel to his YouTube videos.
+His blog posts generally go into a lot more technical detail too, with code and tutorials included rather than just a "mainstream audience" focussed overview like the videos.

 <a id="interactive-entertainment"></a>
 ## Interactive/Entertainment

 [Windows93.net](https://www.windows93.net) - Half Windows 95 parody site, and half interactive web-based exploration of retro awesomeness.
 There's is *so much* stuff hidden in here if you start digging.

+[Beyond Cyberpunk!](http://www.streettech.com/bcp/) - Existing since before the web itself and originally starting as a HyperCard, this is a love-letter to Cyberpunk (the genre before the game existed) and everything relating to it.
+Essays, links/resources, and lots more.

 [Hackers Curator](https://hackerscurator.com) - A good-old early-web style fan-page to the movie Hackers, made by a passionate fan who creates replica props and collects memorabilia related to the movie.
 As a mega-fan myself with an unhealthy collection of Hackers-related crap, I'm a fan of this fan.